innaaznauryan/mobilestore/README.md

 The Mobile Store project is developed in React.js and features the following essential functionalities:
 - filtered search
+- intuitive slider
 - sign-in and sign-up
-- intuitive slider
 - easy cart management and seamless checkout
+- 5-star rating system
-- route navigation that simplifies user experience
+- route navigation simplifying user experience

-I've used Redux.js for efficient state management and local storage for the database.
+I've used Redux.js for efficient state management and local storage for database.

 After cloning the repository, in the project root directory you can run